Franklin Holloway Survival Expert

 I put toilet paper in a ziploc bag, but I do not think it's necessary for survival

-I usually pack more than this based on where and when I'm going somewhere, but these are the basics.
+I usually pack more than this based on where and when I'm goin somewhere, but these are the basics.
 My survival kit can go from my day to multi day pack, and then my ski pack and my car.

 First aid kit